 66:00 PMHigh1 Resort

-Named after the shape of the Korean peninsula in miniature form, Byeongbangchi Skywalk offers a grand view of the stunning surroundings from 583 meters in the air.
-With a glass floor, you can see the hill falling away below your feet.
-Despite the thrill of being held above nothing, there is no need to fear falling through, as extremely thick glass is used and supported thoroughly.
+Named after the shape of the Korean peninsula in miniature form, Byeongbangchi Skywalk offers a grand view of the stunning surroundings from 583 meters above ground.
+With the skywalk's glass walkway, you can see the hill falling away below your feet.
+Despite the thrill of being held up above nothing, there is no need to fear falling through as the glass is extremely thick and supported thoroughly.
 In order to protect the glass from scratches, you must first put on cloth overshoes before entering.

-If simply standing over this height isn’t enough of a thrill for you, challenge yourself to ride on a zip line!
-Stretching approximately 330 meters and reaching a speed of 100km per hour, zip lining offers the experience of flying.
-Even better, the zip line near Byeongbangchi Skywalk can accommodate group runs of up to four people!
+If simply standing over this height isn't enough of a thrill for you, challenge yourself to ride on a zipwire!
+Stretching approximately 330 meters long and reaching up to a speed of 100 kilometers per hour, zip lining offers the experience of flying.
+Even better, the zipwire near Byeongbangchi Skywalk can accommodate group runs of up to four people!

-Hwaamdonggul Cave is a natural stalactite cave that originally operated as a gold mine from 1922 to 1945, until natural stalactites were discovered after digging through a wall in search of gold.
-The cave is now operated as an attraction with the slogan, “where gold and nature meet.”
-The entire course is 1,803 meters long and divided into five sections with unique themes, taking around one and a half hours to complete.
-Since the entrance and exit are located far away from each other, you’ll have to complete the course once you enter the cave.
+Hwaamdonggul Cave is a natural stalactite cave that originally operated as a gold mine from 1922 to 1945.
+Using the discovered stalactites and the tunnels, the cave is now operated as an attraction with the slogan, “where gold and nature meet.”
+The entire course is 1,803 meters long and is divided into five sections with unique themes, taking around one and a half hours to complete.
+Since the entrance and the exit are located far away from each other, you’ll have to complete the course once you enter the cave.
 However, after walking down the steep stairs, the overall journey will be pleasurable as the easy walking path will guide you to new scenes around every corner.